 South Australia can expect 6 or 7 serious fires every 10 years.
-The Zone has a long history of bushfires including Sampson Flat in 2015 and Ash Wednesday in 1983.
+The Yorke and Mid North Zone has a long history of bushfires including the Bangor and Pinery fires in 2014 and 2015.

-The bushfire risk assessment showed that the main risks to people were death and injury, resulting from last minute evacuations, traffic accidents, people staying to defend their homes or protect their animals.
-Disabled people, children, elderly, new residents, outdoor workers and emergency service personnel are especially vulnerable.
+The bushfire risk assessment showed that the main risks to people were death and injury.
+This was a particular concern for vulnerable people including disabled, children, elderly, outdoor workers and emergency services personnel.

-Bushfire also significantly affects the economy through disruption and damage to infrastructure such as electricity and telecommunications, loss of stock and primary production and damage to, or loss of, buildings.
+Bushfire also significantly affects the economy through people not being able to attend workplaces, as well as disruption and damage to infrastructure such as electricity, water and wastewater infrastructure and telecommunications.

-The social fabric of the community is affected when people are unable to return to community due to loss of houses or businesses, interruption to public services and amenities or impaired access to their properties.
+Communities can also be affected as people are unable to return to their homes due to loss of houses or businesses, interruption to public services and amenities or access and egress to their properties.